 By law schools have a duty to promote parents' involvement in children's education.
 We are very keen that parents feel able to be involved in their child's education and learning that they are active participants in the life of the school and they feel able to express their views on school education generally.

-Every parent who has a child at our school is a welcome member of FDPS.
-Each parent can expect to:-
+Every parent who has a child at St Boswells Primary School is a welcome member.

+Each parent can expect:

-- Receive information about the school and its activities - Hear about what partnership with parent's means in our school - Be invited to be involved in ways and times that suit you - Identify issues you want FDPS to work on with the school - Be asked your opinion by the FDPS on issues relating to the school and education it provides - Work in partnership with staff - Enjoy taking part in school life in whatever way possible
+- Receive information about the school and its activities - Hear about what partnership with parent's means in school - Be invited to be involved in ways and times that suit you - Identify issues you want us to work on with the school - Be asked your opinion on issues relating to the school and education it provides - Work in partnership with staff - Enjoy taking part in school life in whatever way possible school, parents, pupils and the local community